 Bluetooth Low Energy

 Bluetooth is a wireless short-range communications technology standard.
-It’s mainly designed for communicating over short distances since the signals do not carry very far, the devices need to be within approximately ten meters.
-Though Bluetooth has been around for two decades, its’ latest version, Bluetooth Low Energy (BLE) is making big strides in geolocation and positioning.
+It’s mainly designed for communicating over short distances.
+As the signals do not carry very far, the devices need to be within approximately ten meters of each other.
+Although Bluetooth has been around for two decades, its latest version, Bluetooth Low Energy (BLE) is making big strides in geolocation and positioning.
 Most smartphones and devices today are equipped with Bluetooth capability.
-Thus, when you install BLE beacons on known locations, the beacon will broadcast their identifier to Bluetooth-enabled devices nearby.
+So when you install BLE beacons on known locations, the beacon will broadcast their identifier to Bluetooth-enabled devices nearby.